SivyerLab/pystim/README.md

 Documentation
 =============

-Documentation is available on [github pages][ghpages].
-The source of the documentation can be found in the code and in the /docs/source/ folder.
+Documentation can be found in the code and in the /docs/source/ folder.
 Further documentation on Psychopy can be found on the Psychopy [website][psychopy].

 Quick Install
 =============

-pyStim is tested and works on Windows, though it should work on OSX/Linux (successfully builds on Travis).
+pyStim is tested and works on Windows.

 1. Clone the repository: